pslisko/performa365docs/docs/howto/work_with_courses.rst

 * :ref:`Instructor <instructor>`

-View documents as a learner
+View Documents as a Learner
 ******************************

 #.
 Go to **Catalog** > **Courses**.
 Courses can be found using search and filtering options on the **Catalog** page.